andredms/packet-scripting/main.md

 Prints out all payloads of the packets that come from 192.168.50.1.

 ### Flags
->-r: read a .pcap file.
+>-r: read a .pcap file

 >-T: set output format (e.g. fields)